Here you will find updates, information, news and announcements that are important for Coaches and Instructors.

 October 24-25 – English Lower Mainland Evaluation 2017 Equine Canada English Competition Coach Evaluation Application iob2017 IOB English Application Form

-September 15 and 16 – Western Evaluation Location TBA 2017 Western Competition Coach evaluation application 2017 Equine Canada Western Instructor of Beginners Evaluation Application
+September 9-10 – Western Evaluation Location TBA 2017 Western Competition Coach evaluation application 2017 Equine Canada Western Instructor of Beginners Evaluation Application

 Coach Initiation in Sport